samaaron/tau5/README.md

 ## Next Intelligence

 Tau5 will feature an MCP server directly connected to its core API - to enable LLM/AI agents to work directly with it.
 Jam with AI, use it to help craft your next drum loop or tweak your synth params.

+## Next Dev Tools

+Tau5 will feature built-in development tools.
+This will include the standard web inspector and dev tools, server and gui logs, Elixir Phoenix Dashboard and server REPL.
+Additionally there will be dev-focussed MCP tools for maniuplating and observing both the GUI and the server.